sudhakar1827/game-of-life-1/README.markdown

 ## Building the project
 # my changes added to
 # add another change with slave and master
-# webhook change has been updated
+# java home variable has been changed
 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.

 ## Running the game